 The HIV+ relationship status dynamic (part II).

 In Part I of Relationship status: it’s complicated, you read that “serodiscordant couples [are] Africa’s largest HIV at-risk group”. (‘Serodiscordant’ refers to a relationship in which one member is HIV+ and the other HIV-.)
 According to the SA HIV Clinician’s Society, in sub-Saharan Africa “up to half of HIV-infected [people] in stable relationships have an HIV negative partner”.
-So, it’s quite clear that HIV serodiscordance is common.
+HIV serodiscordance is common.

 People living with HIV are known to experience stigma and depression, and of course ill health, and often withdraw as a result of intimate relationships.
 But, “with the advent of ART, people living with HIV are able to live normal lives including having sex and the desire to have biological children.”
 The quote below, however, illustrates the reality of a relationship for a serodiscordant couple.